truthinhistory/historicist/exampleSite/content/english/blog/The Tragic Aftermath of Futurism.md

 Matthew 24:36-42

-" But of that day and hour knoweth no man, no, not the angels of heaven, but my Father only.
+>"But of that day and hour knoweth no man, no, not the angels of heaven, but my Father only.
 But as the days of Noe were, so shall also the coming of the Son of man be.
 For as in the days that were before the flood they were eating and drinking, marrying and giving in marriage, until the day that Noe entered into the ark, And knew not until the flood came, and took them all away; so shall also the coming of the Son of man be.
 Then shall two be in the field; the one shall be taken, and the other left.
 Two women shall be grinding at the mill; the one shall be taken, and the other left.
 Watch therefore: for ye know not what hour your Lord doth come."

 The phrase, "the one shall be taken and the other left" has been widely used to mean that the saints are "taken" in the rapture and the wicked are left behind to endure the horrors of the tribulation.
 When any elementary Bible student reads the text concerning the days of Noah in verses 37-39, it is evident which ones are taken.
 It is not the righteous ones, Noah and his family, that were taken away in the flood.
 For sure, Jesus Christ is coming again.
 When He returns it is not the righteous that He is going to remove, but the wicked.
 Our Lord's lesson of the removal of the wicked first is very evident in the parable of the wheat and the tares in Matthew 13:24-30, 36-43.
 Jesus said that during the harvest at the end of the age the angels shall first gather the tares out of His kingdom and burn them.
 Then the righteous shall shine forth in the Kingdom of their Father.
 Paul the Apostle wrote to the Thessalonian saints and set the record straight when he said;

-"And to you who are troubled rest with us, when the Lord Jesus shall be revealed from heaven with his mighty angels, In flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ: Who shall be punished with everlasting destruction from the presence of the Lord, and from the glory of his power;
+>"And to you who are troubled rest with us, when the Lord Jesus shall be revealed from heaven with his mighty angels, In flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ: Who shall be punished with everlasting destruction from the presence of the Lord, and from the glory of his power;

-When he shall come to be glorified in his saints, and to be admired in all them that believe (because our testimony among you was believed) in that day."
+>When he shall come to be glorified in his saints, and to be admired in all them that believe (because our testimony among you was believed) in that day."

 II Thessalonians 1:7-10

 I Thessalonians 5:9

-"For God hath not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ."
+>"For God hath not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ."

 I once asked a professor of Dispensational Futurism for proof of the pre-trib rapture theory.
 The professor was a genuine born-again believer, highly educated with more than one doctorate degree and very qualified in his field of study.
 He was setting forth the party-line of pre-tribulation rapture.
 My question was; "Doctor, what concrete biblical evidence is there for believing that the Christians will be raptured away before the tribulation to avoid the wrath of God that is poured out during that time?"
 With a puzzled look on his face, and contemplating a minute concerning his answer, he said, "The only real evidence I can think of is, 'God hath not appointed us to wrath.'"

 Ever since that day I have wondered how does that apply to the thousands of first- century saints who became martyrs to whom that admonition was written.
 How does that fit with the sixty million Christians martyred under the heavy hand of Papal Rome, the multiplied thousands of saints who were murdered under the dictates of Josef Stalin or the untold number of believers who died without mercy during the communist takeover of China in 1948.
 Several years ago an interview with Corrie Ten Boom was recorded where she stated that during World War II when Northern Europe was being overrun by invading military forces and Christians brutalized, that many Christians ran to their pastors and asked them, "Where is the Rapture?"
 The pastors had no answer and the saints had been living with a false hope.

 When these facts are pointed out to a rapturist teacher, their immediate rebuttal is; "Well, that means Christians sometimes suffer the wrath of man, but not the wrath of God and the tribulation is God's wrath and not man's."
 Yet these same rapture teachers tell us that during the tribulation the Antichrist will have complete control and kill those who "have the testimony of Jesus Christ."
 What about the souls under the altar crying for vengeance in Revelation 6:9-11?

 What about the saints "which came out of great tribulation" in Revelation 7:9-17?
 Surely, they endured the wrath of man during the time when the pre-tribulation rapturist declare that this will be a time of the wrath of God.
 Under close scrutiny of logic and the searchlight of the Scriptures, the pre-trib rapture theory and all its props simply are washed away like a sand castle during high tide.

 I Thessalonians 4:13-18

-"But I would not have you to be ignorant, brethren, concerning them which are asleep, that ye sorrow not, even as others which have no hope.
+>"But I would not have you to be ignorant, brethren, concerning them which are asleep, that ye sorrow not, even as others which have no hope.
 For if we believe that Jesus died and rose again, even so them also which sleep in Jesus will God bring with him.
 For this we say unto you by the word of the Lord, that we which are alive and remain unto the coming of the Lord shall not prevent them which are asleep.
 For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord."

 From this and other Scriptural passages it is evident the Bible teaches that Jesus Christ is coming again.
 When He descends, He comes to remain on the earth and remove out of His kingdom that which offends and works iniquity (Matt.
 13:41).
 The angel Gabriel told Mary that her son Jesus, shall be given the throne of His father David and He shall reign over the House of Jacob forever (Luke 1:31-33).
 This definitely sounds like He will be reigning here on the earth forever.
 Even Jesus taught His disciples to pray, "Thy kingdom come, Thy will be done in earth as it is in heaven."(Matt.
 6:9-10).
 Paul the Apostle wrote words of comforting expectation to Titus when he said "Looking for that blessed hope, and the glorious appearing of the great God and our Savior Jesus Christ" (Titus 2:13).

 When Paul wrote to the saints at Thessalonica, he was addressing one of their major concerns.
 That was, the state of the righteous dead.
 He then assures the living saints that their Christian loved ones will not be forgotten by the Lord when He comes again.
 Their bodies will be resurrected as he stated in I Cor.
 15:15-57.
 The Apostle declares that when Jesus returns He will bring the spirits of all the sleeping saints with Him.
 In verses 15-17 he reassures the hope of the living saints by saying that:

-1	The resurrection of the living saints will not prevent (the old English word for 'precede') or take place before the resurrection of the sleeping saints.
+1. The resurrection of the living saints will not prevent (the old English word for 'precede') or take place before the resurrection of the sleeping saints.

-2	The Lord Himself shall descend from heaven with a very loud arrival announcement - a shout, the voice of the archangel and the trump of God.
+2. The Lord Himself shall descend from heaven with a very loud arrival announcement - a shout, the voice of the archangel and the trump of God.
 There will be nothing secret or quiet about His arrival (see II Thess.
 1:7-8, Matt.
 24:31).
 Where is the 'secret rapture' mentioned in this verse where family members will quietly disappear without notice?

-3	Then the bodies of the living saints at Jesus' coming shall be changed (I Cor.15:51-54) into an incorruptible body and they shall possess a glorified body like unto their Lord.
+3. Then the bodies of the living saints at Jesus' coming shall be changed (I Cor.15:51-54) into an incorruptible body and they shall possess a glorified body like unto their Lord.

-4	This latter group of living saints shall then be 'caught up' or removed from their present state of being to join the former group of 'sleeping' saints.
+4. This latter group of living saints shall then be 'caught up' or removed from their present state of being to join the former group of 'sleeping' saints.

 The Lord Jesus is not returning alone.
 Jude says that "Behold the Lord cometh with ten thousands of His saints" (Jude 14).
 This vast company of saints is what comprises the 'clouds' of I Thess.
 4:17.
 The 'living' saints shall join this vast 'cloud of witnesses' (Heb.
 12:1) while meeting the Lord 'in the air'.
 The writer of Hebrews clearly applies the 'cloud' of witnesses to the people that he listed in chapter eleven.
 "In the air" denotes the location of the state of elevated and spiritual union with the 'sleeping' saints and with the Lord Jesus.
 This Scriptural passage which is used as the main stronghold of the rapturists says absolutely nothing about flying away to another planet called heaven.
 If there is a 'rapture' to any degree at all, the saints will only go up as far as the air extends.
 'Air' is the elastic and invisible mixture of several gases (nitrogen, oxygen, hydrogen, etc) that surrounds the earth.
 This is the atmosphere of space above the earth's surface.
 How far up from the earth's surface does the air extend?
 Then that would be the extent of their distance of travel.
 It would be less than seven miles.